zach-zabetakis/DQC/data/README.md

 ## Quest

 Perform quests to test your strength or gain a variety of rewards.
 Note that name and employer are for display purposes only.
 If a number of battles is omitted then the quest is based on exploration and does not have a fixed progression.
+Level caps indicate the optimal level range for completing the quest.
+Characters below the minimum will not get easier battles, and characters above the maximum will not get harder battles.

 `(A) id` - unique quest identifier